jduan607/STAT333/README.md

 # STAT333
-STAT333 Applied Regression Analysis Project
+Project for STAT 333: Applied Regression Analysis (Spring 2018) at University of Wisconsin-Madison